VishalPawar2002/QuickBite/README.md

 # QuickBite
-This is Food dilivary website
+This is Food dilivary website.